rei/rei-cedar-docs/docs/foundation/motion/README.md

 Use the feedback pattern when:
 - Giving users direct feedback about their interactions
 - Linking a human action to an interface's reaction
-- Keeping the user interested during slow page loading times
+- Keeping the user interested during slow page-loading times

 <br>